Snawoot/linux-secureboot-kit/README.md

 On Debian 9 and older GRUB2 lacks some optional modules which are included by default and requires additional `linuxefi` module.
 In this case use following build command:

+#### Debian 10 notes

+Debian 10 provides `efitools` package with efitools version 1.8.1, but this version produces non-usable signature list and/or authentication header.
+Therefore, you have to build `efitools` yourself.
+Version 1.9.2 is known to work well.

 ```
 sudo make GRUB2EXTRAMODULES=linuxefi
 ```